tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 # Refactoring strategy

+By aggregate refactoring I mean when we have the same models, the same application behavior and we just move  models from one aggregate to another.

 Here I am showing a strategy for refactoring aggregates in terms of:
 - moving the models ownership between aggregates,
 - introducing new aggregates
 - upgrading old aggregates.
 - dropping aggregates.

+The problem arise because it looks overcomplicated d to make upfront decision about aggregates.

-It looks more convenient having few aggregate, in a development and prototyping stage because this will simplify testing, prototyping, building the application service layer.
+It looks to me more convenient having few aggregate, for instance in a development and prototyping stage because this will simplify testing, prototyping, building the application service layer.
-Consider that having everithing in a single aggregate would mean that the application service layer will be able to handle all the models with few lines of code (just building single command for the repository)
+Consider the extreme when we have everithing in a single aggregate.
+It would mean that the application service layer will be able to handle all the models with few lines of code (just building single command for the repository)

 However, at a later stage, a proper refactoring is probably needed by moving models to different aggregates or creating new aggregates for performance reasons.